 To retrieve the base address of ntdll, loaded by the Windows image loader, formbook uses a function that we named ‘get_module_base_address_by_hash()’.
 This function iterates over each LDR_DATA_TABLE_ENTRY entry of the LIST_ENTRY ‘InMemoryOrderModuleList’ in order to compute the hash of the image name (LDR_DATA_TABLE_ENTRY.BaseDllName) and checks whether it matches the expected value, given as an argument.

 If the expected checksum is found, the DLL base address is returned.
-Then, it uses another function that we named ‘get_module_data_table_entry_by_base_address()’ which works as similar but returns a pointer on the LDA_DATA_TABLE_ENTRY entry where an entry with the expected base address if found.
+Then, it uses another function that we named ‘get_module_data_table_entry_by_base_address()’ which works as similar but returns a pointer on the LDR_DATA_TABLE_ENTRY entry when an entry with the expected base address is found.
 From this entry, the full path (LDR_DATA_TABLE_ENTRY.FullDllName) of the original ntdll module can be extracted.

 2. Perform a raw copy of ntdll from disk to memory